 The next few hours pass incredibly quickly, parading past a long string of secluded beaches, each more beautiful than the last.
 The dirt path is adjacent to the water, but trail markers often lead straight onto the beach, taking me right up against the gentle waves or over rock platforms.

 I see only one other couple all afternoon, lounging on the sand and pointing me up to a nearly-missed trail marker.
 It leads me off of the beach and towards the cool, shaded forests of the Great Otway National Park.

 The final stretch of today’s walk climbs gently up to Elliot Ridge, through thick ferns and a dense eucalypt forest, bathed in an almost ethereal golden light as the afternoon sun descends low over the horizon.

-I’m pleasantly delighted to arrive at the Elliot Ridge GOW Hiker Camp moments later and find myself the sole inhabitant.
+I’m pleasantly delighted to arrive at the Elliot Ridge Hiker Camp moments later and find myself the sole inhabitant.
 The excitement increases 50-fold when I hear a nearby scratching noise and look up to see a koala climbing one of the trees directly in front of my tent.
 Slowly and with heavy lids, he looks over at me and seems to accept that I’m just part of the scenery.
 I’ve never missed other humans less.